Egeeio/egee-io/_projects/secret-santa.md

 ### Who can participate

-Anyone with the **Heroes** role.
+Anyone with the **Heroes** role in [Discord](https://discord.gg/EMbcgR8).
 Folks without the Heroes role are not eligible for participation at this time, though that may change as things evolve! 😄

 ### OMGZ UR TRYING TO GET MY PERSONAL INFORMATIONS